ifoxfoot/fqacalc/README.md

 - **col**: A character string equal to ‘species’, ‘family’, or ‘physiog’.

-Relative functions do not have a native argument.
+Relative functions do not distinguish between native and introduced.

 ``` r
 #To calculate the relative value of a tree